Manav-20/Sentiment-Button-app/README.md

 Create an account on MIT app inventor and Thinkspeak cloud service through the above mentioned links.
 **MIT app inventor** - Open the designer page and include component required onto the main page.
 Then create the block code for the back end working of the app.
 <br>
-**Thinkspeak channel** - Create a new channel.
+**ThingSpeak channel** - Create a new channel.
 Connect it to the build module in the MIT app through which you'll collect the responded data and incoorporate its analysis through different tools present in TSC Services.

 ### Methodology